mosip/release-script/release/README.md

   * provide docker hub destination org: destination dockerhub organisation.
   * Next click on `run workflow`.
 * Cross verify in hub.docker Image are transferred or not.

+# MOSIP Post Release Preparation
+1. Execute the `Post-Release Preparation` to replace the "RELEASE_URL" to "SNAPSHOT_URL" GitHub Action from **release-script** repository.
+2. while running manual workflow it will ask for workflow inputs as below
+    * Branch: It should be release-1.2.0.1 from **release-script** repository.
+    * Repo URL ( EX. mosip/< repo name > ): Name of the owner of the repository and repository name.
+    * Repo Branch: It should be release-branch.
+    * base branch for PR: It should be release-branch.
+    * Next click on `run workflow`.